Derin Gezgin

 Research

-I'm a member of two research labs at Connecticut College: the Autonomous Agent Learning Lab, where I work with Dr. Gary B. Parker and Jim O'Connor, and the Informatics Lab, where I work with Dr. Timothy James Becker.
+I'm a member of two research labs at Connecticut College: the Autonomous Agent Learning Lab, where I work with Prof. Gary B. Parker and Jim O'Connor, and the Informatics Lab, where I work with Prof. Timothy James Becker.
 My research in the Autonomous Agent Learning Lab focuses on artificial intelligence for games and evolutionary robotics, while in the Informatics Lab I work on real-world applications of computer vision and machine learning.

 Publications

-1. I Can't Believe It's Not a Valid ExploitDerin Gezgin, Amartya Das, Shinhae Kim, Zhengdong Huang, Nevena Stojkovic, Claire Wang
+1. PoC-Gym: Towards More Reliable LLM-Assisted Proof-of-Concept Exploit GenerationDerin Gezgin, Amartya Das, Shinhae Kim, Zhengdong Huang, Nevena Stojkovic, Claire Wang

 2. Evolutionary Optimization of Deep Learning Agents for Sparrow MahjongJim O'Connor, Derin Gezgin, Gary B. Parker